ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 ### 1- Data Reading & Understanding:
 First we read <b>"creditcard.csv"</b> file in pandas and create its data frame and then we start understanding data by applying basic pandas statistical methods on the data frame.

+### 2- Data Preparation:

+### 3- Data Visualization:
+After that we visualize data distribution between both classes with the help of different charts.
+We'll also make charts to visualize Correlation of all features with target variable(Class).

+### 4- Feature Normalization:
+Feature normalization makes the values of each feature in the data have zero-mean (when subtracting the mean in the numerator) and unit-variance.
+In this dataset we have only one feature named <b>"normalizedAmount"</b> having values greater than 1, except this feature, all other have values in range 0.
+So we apply feature normalization on <b>"normalizedAmount"</b>.